Colt Cabana: All Elite Wrestling (2019–present)

-After making multiple appearances for All Elite Wrestling since 2019, it was announced in February 2020 that Cabana has signed with the promotion.
+After making multiple appearances for All Elite Wrestling since 2019, Cabana signed with the promotion in February 2020.
 He made a surprise appearance at Revolution on February 29, 2020, attacking The Dark Order.

-On April 1, 2020, Cabana made his guest commentator debut during AEW Dynamite alongside play-by-play commentator Tony Schiavone.

-The Dark Order (2020–2022)

-In May, Cabana began a losing streak as Brodie Lee tried to recruit him into The Dark Order.
+In May 2020, Cabana began a losing streak as Brodie Lee tried to recruit him into The Dark Order.
 On the June 10 episode of Dynamite, after Cabana lost to Sammy Guevara, Lee came out to help Cabana to his feet and once again offer him a spot in the Dark Order.
-Later that night, Cabana was seen heading into Lee’s office.
+Later that night, Cabana was seen heading into Lee's office.
 The following week, Cabana was handed an envelope by Lee that stated they will team together against Joey Janela and Sonny Kiss.
 Cabana and Lee would defeat Janela and Kiss after Cabana pinned Janela.
 Over the next few weeks, Cabana experienced a winning streak while teaming with members of the Dark Order as he was slowly recruited into the group over time, thus slowly turning heel.
 Following the death of Brodie Lee, Cabana, alongside the rest of The Dark Order, transitioned into babyfaces.
 At the Brodie Lee Celebration of Life memorial show, Cabana teamed with The Young Bucks to defeat Matt Hardy and Private Party, securing the pinfall victory.
+Cabana wrestled his final match as a member of the Dark Order in August 2022.

-On the November 2, 2022 episode of Dynamite, Cabana challenged Chris Jericho for the ROH World Championship in a losing effort.
+On the November 2, 2022, episode of Dynamite, Cabana challenged Chris Jericho for the ROH World Championship in a losing effort.
+In July 2023, it was reported that Cabana had begun working backstage in AEW as a coach.
+Cabana returned to the ring for AEW in September 2023, forming a new tag team with Brandon Cutler.
+Over the following months, Cabana and Cutler faced Cabana's former Dark Order stablemates in a series of tag team matches.

 Other media

-Colton hosts a podcast called The Art of Wrestling which had over 350 episodes by November 2017.
+Colton hosts a podcast called The Art of Wrestling, which has 409 episodes as of September 2024.

 On December 23, 2019, RetroSoft Studios announced Riccaboni and Cabana would be providing commentary for the sequel to the 1991 arcade game WWF WrestleFest RetroMania Wrestling on PlayStation 4, Nintendo Switch, Xbox One, and PC.